samatisz/CarDealership/README.md

 ## Description of the Project

-An application for an online store that sells random items.
-The user is able to check out with their purchases without trouble.
+An application for a carDealership named SaMatz Used Wheels

 ![Class Diagram](path/to/your/class_diagram.png)